Reducing Racial Disparities

-At First Year Cleveland (FYC), we have witnessed the impact of group work and discussions through our 11 action teams and the CenteringPregnancy model.
+At First Year Cleveland (FYC), we have witnessed the impact of group work and discussions through our Action Teams and the CenteringPregnancy model.
 We know that group discussions can save lives.

-At FYC, we have 11 action teams that tackle the challenges that contribute to infant mortality.
+At FYC, our Action Teams tackle the challenges that contribute to infant mortality.
 The focus of FYC Action Team 4, co-led by Rita Horwitz of Better Health Partnership and Dr. Brian Mercer of The MetroHealth System, is to reduce prematurity by coordinating Learning Circle programs comprised of individuals from the following groups: health care practitioners; researchers; birthing experts and other thought leaders who are knowledgeable of preterm birth rates, the correlation of racial disparities and premature birth, extreme prematurity in Cuyahoga County and more.

 In the Learning Circle programs, FYC Action Team 4 and participating group members discuss the following topics to address extreme prematurity in Cuyahoga County:

-Through Learning Circle programs, participants will be able to take the next steps in reducing extreme prematurity in Cuyahoga County — and help more babies see their first birthday.
+Through Learning Circle programs, participants are identifying ways in which extreme prematurity in Cuyahoga County can be reduced — and help more babies see their first birthday.

 1 of 22